-This post shows you how to leverage Cloudinary to reduce video file size yet still retain a high quality with only three simple tips.
+This post shows you how to, by following three simple tips, leverage Cloudinary to reduce video file size yet still retain a high quality.
 That is, you set Cloudinary parameters to resize the video dimensions, optimize the compression, and add codec settings for the optimum video format.

 Oftentimes, raw videos are of a larger file size than is required for an ideal user experience.
-Even though many mobile devices can record videos in a 4K resolution, very few devices can actually replay 4K videos with that resolution.
-Resizing videos to 1080p, 720p, or even less pixels saves millions of pixels per frame, concurrently generating gratifyingly smaller files.
+Even though many mobile devices can record videos in a 4K resolution, very few of them can actually replay 4K videos with that resolution.
+Resizing videos to 1,080 px., 720 px., or even less pixels saves millions of pixels per frame, concurrently generating gratifyingly smaller files.